Social Media Marketing For Dummies

 Make sure you understand your customer base.
 Know who talks to each other and who influences whom before launching any program.

-4 Ways to Make Social Media Marketing Campaigns Thrive
+5 Ways to Make a Social Media Marketing Campaign a Success

-Social media marketing campaigns achieve success over the long term.
+Social media marketing (SMM) campaigns need to be nurtured to be successful.
 Here are some tips that will help your SMM campaign flourish during its lifespan:

 Participate where your customers want to participate and be active in the customer communities you create.
-Remember that your customers are your equals.
+Don't make your customers have to develop new habits.
+If they engage on Facebook or other platform, so should you.

-Design your SMM efforts so that customers are motivated and encouraged to form tribes, bringing others into the fold and engaging with one another.
+Design your SMM efforts so that customers are motivated and encouraged to form relationships.
+You want to encourage them to bring others into the fold and engage with one another.

-When planning outreach programs, recognize that the "A" list influencers may not be as helpful as the long tail of the other influencers.
-These other influencers are more likely to listen to your point of view and act on your behalf.
+When planning outreach programs, recognize that the "A" list influencers may not be as helpful as some of the other influencers.
+Focus on the people who are dedicated to your products.
+These influencers are more likely to listen to your point of view and act on your behalf.

-As part of your social media marketing (SMM) campaign, you need to establish related metrics and measure your results to find out if the campaign is a success.
+As part of your social media marketing (SMM) campaign, you need to establish related metrics and measure your results to find out whether the campaign is a success.
 Keep these tips in mind:

-Always prioritize metrics regarding sociographics and social action-related metrics over traffic demographics.
+Always prioritize metrics with regard to sociographics and social action-related metrics over traffic demographics.

 Use the APIs (application programming interfaces) from the social media platforms to develop your own integrated metrics dashboard.